pdefusco/cde_iceberg_articles/code/CDE_ICEBERG_MERGE_INTO.md

 - **Cloudera Blog: Building an Open Data Lakehouse Using Apache Iceberg**
    This article covers how to build and optimize a data lakehouse architecture using Apache Iceberg in CDP, along with advanced features like partition evolution and time travel queries.
    [Read more on Cloudera Blog](https://blog.cloudera.com/how-to-use-apache-iceberg-in-cdp-open-lakehouse/)

-These resources will give you a deep dive into how Cloudera Data Engineering leverages Apache Iceberg for scalable, efficient data management.